 In addition to these immediate impairments, research shows that cannabis use can also affect areas like working memory, verbal fluency, language, speech, and decision-making abilities.
 There’s also evidence suggesting decreased performance in areas like decision-making skills, problem-solving skills, memory, inhibition, and impulsivity control because of long-term marijuana use.

 Although weed is not addictive in the same way that opioids or benzodiazepines are, it does affect chemical balances in the brain as well as the user’s physical and emotional response.
-As a result, while the physical aspect of a cannabis addiction may seem less severe than that of an addiction to heroin, the emotional and psychological dependence can be just as severe.
+As a result, while the physical aspect of a cannabis addiction may seem less severe than that of a heroin addiction, the emotional and psychological dependence can be just as severe.

 Despite these issues, there is a severe lack of marijuana addiction treatment centers in the nation, but our Massachusetts inpatient drug rehab is proud to offer this service to those in need.
 With the help of our medical team, specialists, and counselors, our marijuana addiction help can aid clients in recovering and getting sober.